-(b) Instructional Assignment.
-The period of an instructional assignment during an academic year shall not exceed an average of seventy-five (75) days per semester and the period for testing, advisement, and other scheduled assignments shall not exceed an average of ten (10) days per semester.
+- (b)\Instructional Assignment.
+The period of an instructional assignment during an academic year shall not exceed an average of seventy-five (75) days per semester and the period for testing, advisement, and other scheduled assignments shall not exceed an average of ten (10)-days per semester.
 Within each semester, activities referred to above shall be scheduled during contiguous weeks with the exception of spring break, if any.
-The course assignment shall be communicated to employees no later than six (6) weeks in advance of its starting date, if practicable.

-(c) Change in Assignment.
-Should it become necessary to make changes in an employee's assignment, the person responsible for making the change shall notify the employee prior to making such change and shall specify such change in writing.
+The course assignment shall be communicated to employees no later than six-(6) weeks in advance of its starting date, if practicable. - (c) Change in Assignment.
+Should it become necessary to make changes in an employee's assignment, the person responsible for making the change shall notify the employee prior to making such change and shall specify such change in writing. - (d) For employees, the employment agreement indicates when they are "on contract."
+Nine-month employees are typically on assignment from August 8 until May 7, and twelve-month employees from August 8 until August 7, annually.